-- Pour 2 tbsp of the drippings and 1 tbsp of the olive oil into the skillet and set it over medium heat.
+- Pour 2 tablespoons of the drippings and 1 tablespoon of the olive oil into the skillet and set it over medium heat.
 Once heated, add chopped onion and minced garlic.
 Move onion and garlic around the skillet and cook until onion is golden, 3-4 minutes.

 - To serve, portion out shaved asparagus and pour warm bacon vinaigrette over top.
 Sprinkle pine nuts over top, if you like.